Bloom: Designing for LLM-Augmented Behavior Change Interactions: Related Work

-Another prominent body of work focuses on goal-setting as a strategy for promoting PA~\cite{ekhtiar2023goals, munson2012exploring}.
-Goal-setting theory emphasizes that goals are most effective when they are personally meaningful, realistic, and sufficiently challenging~\cite{locke2002building}.
-Users are often asked to set their own PA goals \cite{gasser2006persuasiveness, lin2006fish}, or are alternatively provided a goal based on their behavior history \cite{consolvo2006design}.
-Prior work has also employed conversational agents for collaborative goal-setting~\cite{king2020effects, bickmore2005acceptance, jorke2025gptcoach}.
+Another prominent body of work focuses on goal setting as a strategy for promoting PA~\cite{ekhtiar2023goals, munson2012exploring}.
+Goal setting theory emphasizes that goals are most effective when they are personally meaningful, realistic, and sufficiently challenging~\cite{locke2002building}.
+Users are often asked to set their own PA goals~\cite{gasser2006persuasiveness, lin2006fish}, or are alternatively provided a goal based on their behavior history~\cite{consolvo2006design}.
+Prior work has also employed conversational agents for collaborative goal setting~\cite{king2020effects, bickmore2005acceptance, jorke2025gptcoach}.
 Since intentions alone do not always translate to goal achievement, action plans~\cite{agapie2018crowdsourcing} and implementation intentions~\cite{gollwitzer2006implementation, gollwitzer1999implementation, sefidgar2024improving} are popular techniques for facilitating goal realization by specifying when, where, and how a behavior will occur.

-Beyond individual-level interventions, prior work has also explored social strategies for behavior change.
-These strategies typically involve sharing within a social network \cite{consolvo2006design, lin2006fish, toscos2006chick, anderson2007shakra} or incorporating leaderboards and challenges to introduce competition in games \cite{buis2009evaluating, gobel2010serious, sinclair2007considerations, althoff2016influence, shameli2017gamification}.
-While collaborative approaches have been shown to improve engagement and activity levels in some contexts, social comparison can sometimes feel demotivating or misaligned with preferences~\cite{munson2012exploring, murnane2015mobile}, making social features challenging to design effectively.
+Beyond individual-level interventions, prior work has also explored social strategies for behavior change~\cite{saksono2024socio}.
+These strategies typically involve sharing within a social network~\cite{consolvo2006design, lin2006fish, toscos2006chick, anderson2007shakra} or incorporating leaderboards and challenges to introduce competition in games~\cite{buis2009evaluating, gobel2010serious, sinclair2007considerations, althoff2016influence, shameli2017gamification}.
+While collaborative approaches have been shown to be effective, social comparison can sometimes feel demotivating or misaligned with preferences~\cite{munson2012exploring, murnane2015mobile}, making social features more challenging to design effectively.
 Competitive elements in particular, such as leaderboards or challenges, have shown mixed effects on users' motivation, especially during periods when they were less active~\cite{klasnja2009using, consolvo2006design}.
 Although gamification can increase short-term engagement, its long-term impact on sustained behavior change also remains underexplored~\cite{stepanovic2018gamification}.